GU-CLASP/GU-CLASP.github.io/content/pages/recruitments/Researcher-in-Computational-Linguistics.md

 Application deadline: February 1, 2021

-The University of Gothenburg promotes equal opportunities, equality and diversity.

-Salary is determined on an individual basis.

-Applications will be destroyed or returned (upon request) two years after the decision of employment has become final.
-Applications from the employed and from those who appeal the decision will not be returned.

-In connection to this recruitment, we have already decided which recruitment channels we should use.
-We therefore decline further contact with vendors, recruitment and staffing companies.

 More information as well as a link to the application portal can be found here: https://web103.reachmee.com/ext/I005/1035/job?site=7&lang=UK&validator=9b89bead79bb7258ad55c8d75228e5b7&job_id=17580